 After 4 months of breastfeeding, a baby starts to have a better developed digestive system.
 If you breastfed for this long, congratulations!
 You’re doing great.
 If you need to switch, babies are better able to tolerate formula by now.

-Breastfeeding for 4 months helps protect your baby from ear infections (which are common during this time).
+Breastfeeding for 4 months helps protect your baby from dangerous chest infections.
 And if your baby starts to develop an eye-infection, breast milk is often a good way to resolve it.

 Breastfeeding for 6 months